huongnhdh/rocket-english/README.md

-# rocket-english
+# rocket-vocab
-terminal pakage for learing vocabulary
+terminal package for learning vocabulary

 ## TODO://

-0. Interation with firebase
+0. Intergation with FireBase
-1. Make pakage on pypi
+1.  ~~Make package on Pypi~~
 2. Classify by know-point
 3. Random by classify
-4. More color with TrueColor
+4. More color with `TrueColor`